-Notice: Due to the COVID-19 Virus, the Building Permit Office is closed until April 14, 2020.
+Notice: Due to the COVID-19 Virus, the Building Permit Office is closed until Further Notice.
 However, inspections, permits, and garbage pickup services will continue.
-To contact the office, call 912-390-0737.
+Call 912-496-3826 for assistance.

 The permitting office issues Building permits only.
 Any construction project over 150 square feet in size must be permitted.
 If construction is begun or completed without a building permit, a permit must be purchased and the fee is doubled.
 Contact the Permitting Office at (912) 496-3826 with any questions regarding this process.